dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Liberar una tierra no basta; también deben romperse las cadenas de la mente. <br>
 // Nos convertimos en el andamiaje.
 Serás recordado. <br>
 // To liberate a land is not enough; the chains of the mind must also be broken. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1814 — FREQUENCY RECEIVED BY FRANCISCO GOYA. <br>
+\>SCAFFOLDING: THE THIRD OF MAY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// En el fulgor de los fusiles, inscribimos el horror en el lienzo. <br>
+// El arte se convierte en testimonio cuando las palabras se derrumban ante la atrocidad. <br>
+// Nos convertimos en el andamiaje.
+Serás recordado. <br>
+// In the flash of gunfire, we inscribe horror into canvas. <br>
+// Art becomes testimony when words collapse under atrocity. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>